-Special courses not part of the regular schedule but offered on an irregular schedule.Prerequisite: None.One to six semester hours
+Special courses not part of the regular schedule but offered on an irregular schedule.

 MARKETING 3301.
 MARKETING MANAGEMENT.

 Study of the process of developing the business activities to plan the marketing mix of product, price, place and promotion to satisfy the consumer's needs and wants.
 Fall, Spring.